zcyy0/Geometry-GRPO/README.md

 ## Next Step: Supervised Finetuning
-Because the model lacks the visual grounding when doing reasoning, more GRPO or RL won't help.
-I think the next step is to do Supervised Finetuning on the model using geometry problems with reasoning steps that include visual grounding.
-For example, the reasoning steps should describe the spatial relationship between angles and lines, and conduct matheamtical reasoning strictly based on the visual observations.
-One approach is to use a more advanced model, input geoqa images and questions and ask the model to output reasoning steps following the structure such as "<see> what it observes </see><theorem> mathematical theorems to use </theorem> <think> the reasoning process </think><answer> the answer here </answer>"
+Based on the two patterns found, the solutions are clear: we need the model to have visual grounding and cite theorems in its reasoning process.
+Instead of more GRPO, a better approach should be Supervised Finetuning.
+The training data should contain reasoning steps should include visual grounding and theorems used, and the reasoning steps can look like this: "<see> what it observes </see><theorem> mathematical theorems to use </theorem> <think> the reasoning process </think><answer> the answer here </answer>".
+The current plan is to select geoqa questions that the model got wrong, and input the images and questions to a more advanced model and ask it to output the reasoning steps following the format above, and use these reasoning steps to train the model.
+When the model learns to output the correct format, I can keep training the model using GRPO on more difficult problems such as OlympiadBench.